 1. Line-voltage thermostats

 Typically, line-voltage thermostats are applied to regulate convection or resistance heaters mainly with the voltage of 240V as well as such systems as baseboards or radiant.
 Line-voltage thermostats are easily identified as they have thick wires, usually 2 or 4.
 The current passes through both the control unit and the heating equipment.
 In this case, the line-voltage thermostat is switched off when reaching the preset temperature, even if the heater didn’t warm up the room to the preset temperature. we suggest the Lux Products ELV4 Programmable Line Voltage thermostat.

 A more efficient solution for electric current control is exactly the low-voltage thermostats, which in turn are used to control central heating systems.
 Moreover, the systems can use either or gas, or electricity, or even oil.
 In our country, they are popular to regulate the temperature of water heaters, air conditioning, heat pumps, and etc. This type of thermostats uses voltage between 24V and 50V, which makes it possible to regulate the electric current and use programmable controls.
-If you need a low-voltage thermostat, you can click here.

 If you have to choose between line-voltage and low-voltage thermostats, I recommend reading this article, which will help to easily identify the right device for you.